How to qualify SSC JE

 How many months are enough for SSC JE preparation?

-How many months are enough for SSC JE preparation depends on the individual to a great extent, but on average, 6-8 months of focused study is enough.
+How many months are enough for SSC JE preparation depends on the individual to a great extent, but on average, 6-8 months of focused study is enough to clear SSC JE examination.

 Can I clear the SSC JE without coaching?